xob0t/google_photos_mobile_client/readme.md

   --progress            Display upload progress.
   --recursive           Scan the directory recursively.
   --threads THREADS     Number of threads to run uploads with.
 Defaults to 1.
-  --force-upload        Force the upload of the file even if it's already present in Google Photos (based on hash) --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+  --force-upload        Force the upload of the file even if it's already present in Google Photos (based on hash).
+  --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the logging level (default: INFO)
 ```